IS303-Steffen/a10-soccer-teams-advanced-oop/README.md

 Now you'll create `Game` objects that store a home team and away team object.
 Teams can be regular `SoccerTeam` objects or `SponsoredTeam` objects with modified behavior.
 Any 2 teams can "play" as many games as they want, all while storing data about the games and teams in their objects.
 After all games have been played the user can view all the data from any team or any game.

-Coding all this requires much more work setting everything up compared to the previous Soccer Teams assignment, but hopefully this assignment demonstrates how storing data inside objects allows for far more complex interactions (imagine storing all this data in individual variables or other data structures)
+Coding all this requires much more work setting everything up compared to the previous Soccer Teams assignment, but hopefully this assignment demonstrates how storing data inside objects allows for far more complex interactions (imagine storing all this data in individual variables or other data structures).

-#### Reminder on what to do if you fail a test:
-Remember that if you fail a specific test during a specific input test case, you can see the details of that input test case by going into the `descriptions_of_test_cases` folder.
-I recommend opening up the file of the input test case you are failing, and then running your code using the exact same set of inputs shown there to help figure out why you might not be passing a test.

 ## Libraries Required:
 - `random`